-I'm Sam Trotter, a 19-year-old, African-American, self-taught photographer.
+I'm Trotter, a 21-year-old, African-American, self-taught photographer.
 I was born in Detroit, Michigan but now I'm based in Los Angeles, California.

 When I'm not shooting, I'm usually indulging in some good ole potatoes.
 Scallop, seared, au gratin you name it.